Koochiching County, Minnesota: History

-European settlers in Koochiching County were of many occupations.
-They were explorers, traders, homesteaders, and lumberjacks.
-They also were teachers, preachers, merchants, engineers, and builders of industry.
-Settlers came at the beginning of the 1900s and suffered through isolation, illness, harsh weather, and poverty.
-They built schools, churches, and good roads.
+This area was among the last in Minnesota to be settled.
+European settlers in Koochiching County started coming in the late 1800s.
+Some of the last lands were ceded from the Chippewa in a 1904 Land Act.
+Homesteads were being proven primarily in the 1900-1910 decade.
+Settlers were lumberjacks and farmers and many other trades, they "suffered through isolation, illness, harsh weather, and poverty...
+They built schools, churches, and fought for good roads".

-Koochiching County is the second largest county in area next to Saint Louis County.
-It is also one of the youngest counties in the state having been created in 1906 after it was separated from Itasca County.
+The county is one of the youngest in the state, having been created in 1906 after separating from Itasca County.

 Geography

 Koochiching County lies on the northern edge of Minnesota.
 Its northern border abuts the south border of Canada (across the Rainy River).
 The Rainy River flows west-northwestward along its north border, being fed by several rivers which drain from the county into the Rainy: Rat Root River drains the east central part of the county; Little Fork River flows northward through the eastern part of the county; Big Fork River flows northward through the east-central part of the county; Black River flows northward through the central part of the county; Rapid River and East Fork Rapid River flow north-northwestward through the western part of the county, joining in the northwestern part of the county shortly before exiting the county's west line to discharge into the Rainy, just west of the county's northwestern corner.